sarvajeethaldar/Air-pollution-control-using-data-science/README.md

-# Data_Science
+# Air Pollution Control Using Data Science
-This repository consists of all my data science projects.
+This repository consists of all my projects on Air Pollution control under GRAMEEN|IIT KGP.